dlab-berkeley/Command-Line-Fundamentals/README.md

 ## Workshop Goals

-In this workshop, we provide a basic introduction to how to interact with your computer via terminal.
-We are going to focus on Bash(Bourne-Again SHell) or Zsh(Z shell), which are one of the most commonly used Unix/Linux shells.
-This workshop is designed to be 1-hour long.
+In this 1-hour workshop, we provide a basic introduction interacting with your computer via the terminal.
+We focus on Bash(Bourne-Again SHell) or Zsh(Z shell), which are among the most commonly used Unix/Linux shells.

 ## Learning Objectives